 The primary rule of AI search is to deliver direct, extractable answers to secure citations from generative engines.
 Traditional page rankings are losing their dominance.
 Content must now be engineered for AI parsing before human reading.

 Gartner predicted that traditional search engine volume will drop by 25% by 2026, a forecast that is now playing out, driven by a rapid consumer shift towards conversational AI answers.
 This fundamental market shift means businesses must abandon lengthy brand narratives at the top of their webpages.
 AI systems prioritise direct, extractable responses.
 If an AI engine is forced to guess the context of a page, it will simply cite a competitor that provides a clearer answer.
-With Google’s Generative UI dynamically building custom visual layouts from web content this summer, pages that lack an immediate, structured response operate at a severe disadvantage.
+With Google’s Generative UI, announced at Google I/O in May 2026 and rolling out progressively across markets, dynamically building custom visual layouts from web content, pages that lack an immediate, structured response are already operating at a disadvantage.

 The Shift To Generative Engine Optimisation

-Generative Engine Optimisation requires facts to stand entirely alone.
+Generative Engine Optimisation builds on the same foundation as traditional SEO.
+Crawlability, indexation, and authority still apply.
+What has changed is the layer above that foundation.
+Generative engines now require facts to stand entirely alone.
 Long preambles and narrative warm-ups cause AI systems to skip the content entirely.
 Every section must lead with an immediate, factual answer of one to two sentences.

 Recent industry data from BrightEdge indicates that generative AI elements are already present in over 80% of search queries across major sectors.
 To capture this visibility, your strategy for digital marketing in Singapore must evolve.
 Marketing campaigns must prioritise pure information gain – offering proprietary data, internal benchmarks, and original industry observations.
 Commodity content that simply repeats generic tips is actively ignored by modern algorithms.
 Key facts must be presented in short, standalone sentences.
 For example, if a user asks about the cost of a digital service, the exact figure must appear in the very first line.
 Complex paragraphs that merge multiple claims confuse parsing tools and break extractability.